 An identifier that represents number of repair transcoding.
 In the case where the original transcode has a technical impairment, then subsequent transcodes can be created to fix the technical impairment.
 These subsequent transcodes can then be labeled using this field using monotonically increasing integers.
 The default value of this field shall be zero.
+The maximum value shall be 9.

+Example: "1"

 Applicable to: Manifestation